 - Demonstrated success working as part of an effective and productive team, along with the ability to be self-directed

-- Experience working with mothers and children in a high security refuge environment
+- Experience working within a high security refuge environment is desirable

 - Ability to apply protective behaviours techniques which reduce children’s vulnerability

 - Demonstrated commitment to personal professional development including knowledge of the Royal Commission into Family Violence Recommendations and the broader impact of the current reforms on the family violence sector